ordinary-magic/badluck_emerald/README.md

 To set up the repository, see [INSTALL.md](INSTALL.md).

-If you just want an ips patch file, you can get it on the releases page.
+If you just want an ips patch file, you can grab the most recent one from the [Releases Page](https://github.com/ordinary-magic/badluck_emerald/releases).